Former FEMA official created 'toxic' environment of sexual harassment, administrator says

 The administrator of the Federal Emergency Management Agency (FEMA) on Monday said the agency had a "systemic problem going on for years" after its former personnel chief was accused of facilitating sexual harassment in the workplace.

 Brock Long, who's led FEMA since June 2017, told The Washington Post that a seven-month-long internal investigation found that Corey Coleman, who oversaw the personnel department from 2011 until he resigned in June, operated a "toxic" environment within the agency.
+A summary of the investigation was released Monday; it did not name Coleman but FEMA officials told The Associated Press the report referred to him.

 TAXPAYER PIGGY BANK LETS CONGRESS SETTLE SEXUAL HARASSMENT CASES IN SECRET